 - The overall pattern of change in GDP over business cycles is little changed by the revisions (see charts 1 and 2 below).

-The following charts were based on GDP data that were published before the release of the 2011 annual revision of the national economic accounts on July 29, 2011.
+The following charts are based on GDP data that were published as part of 2013 comprehensive revision of the national economic accounts on July 31, 2013.